 Programme Description Promotional information on events Information on the parks and services is provided on Council's website including sports event for the Hawke's Bay Region.
 Booking system Council's Property Team manages the booking system for public reserves.
 Education to promote personal safety Council works closely with the community and police to promote personal safety which reduces the demand for additional lighting where additional expenditure may not be affordable (e.g. local reserves).
-Promotional information Information on the cemetery services is provided on Council's website including the location of cemeteries, online cemetery GIS map layer, and fees and charges.
+Information on the cemetery service provided on Council's website including location of cemeteries, online cemeter map layer, and fees and charges.
+Information on the cemetery service provided on Council's website including location of cemeteries, online cemeters map layer, and fees and charges.
 Other requests are dealt with through the Royal New Zealand Returned and Services' Association or Council's Property Team.